andreaspietryga/doctoral-research-code/README.md

     ├── README.md
     └── *.nb

-Each project directory contains the corresponding computational implementations and additional documentation describing the individual files, methods, and execution procedure.
+Each project directory contains the corresponding Wolfram Mathematica implementations together with detailed documentation of the research question, methods, computational experiments, and main results.

 ## Software